Skills

 Ficlets

-2007 Ficlets was, and is, an experiment.
-I had been playing with Ruby on Rails for a while and thought it would be a good idea to really put it through its paces and see if AOL could use it to build out community applications quickly, with small teams moving indepenently.
+2007 Ficlets was an experiment.
+I had been playing with Ruby on Rails for a while and thought it would be a good idea to really put it through its paces and see if AOL could use it to build out community applications quickly, with small teams moving independently.
 Thankfully, the experiment worked, and we were able to go from concept and design to launch in three months (without really knowing much about Rails when we started).
 I served several roles on the project: product manager, project manager, architect and lead developer.
 I led a small team of five - three part-time designers, one web developer and myself.
 I came up with the original idea, wrote the requirements down, led the team, and wrote a lot of code (almost all the markup, CSS and javascript was written by the great Jason Garber, I handled models, controllers, and strategy).

 Technologies Used: Ruby on Rails, XHTML, javascript, CSS, jquery